koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 ----------------------

 <!-- note
+HostConfigのAPIはDOMと似ています

+The APIs for side effects are very similar with DOM APIs.
+So if you are familar with DOM APIs, you can understand them easily.

 we implement the function as the insertBefore function like this. when implmenting a custom renderer, writing imperative operations is your job.
 -->